ghuong/fcore-ishell-nodejs/README.md

 - ["Integration Tests are a Scam" talk by J. B. Rainsberger](https://www.youtube.com/watch?v=VDfX44fZoMc)
 - [No Mocks Testing](https://github.com/kbilsted/Functional-core-imperative-shell/blob/master/README.md#2-test-isolation---nomock)

 That is really all you need to know to begin using this project.
-The rest of this document is not necessary to read, unless you wish to learn more about how the "pure tests" work.
+The rest of this document is not necessary to read, unless you wish to learn more about the internals of how the "pure tests" work.

 ## How the "Pure Tests" Work

-There are two tests in **fcore-puretests.test.js**.
+There are four tests in **fcore-puretests.test.js**.

+The first two tests are simple.
+For each method registered via `puretest`, check if at least one argument is provided, and that it returns a value when run.

-The first runs the methods registered via `puretest` in an isolated VM sandbox, and if no `ReferenceError` is thrown, it passes.
+The third test runs each method in an isolated VM sandbox, and if no `ReferenceError` is thrown, it passes.
 In a nutshell.

-The second runs the methods through the [_is-pure-function_](https://www.npmjs.com/package/is-pure-function) npm package.
+The last test runs each method through the [_is-pure-function_](https://www.npmjs.com/package/is-pure-function) npm package.

 ### Running in Sandbox